nitewind-waz/nitewindz-bot/TERMS.md

 ---

 **Contact:**
-For any questions, concerns, or data removal requests, contact the developer via Discord: `nitewind#xxxx` or via GitHub/email.
+For any questions, concerns, or data removal requests, contact the developer via Discord: `nitewinds.` or via email: 'nitewindwaz@gmail.com'